 - 5 - 7 fresh basil leaves

 - PREP: Corn - Preheat the oven to 400f.
 Shuck and clean two - three ears of corn, rub with olive oil and sprinkle with salt—Cook in the oven for 15 minutes.
 To achieve charring, turn the oven to broil for 1 -2 minutes at the end of the 15 minute cook time.
 Keep a close eye as the corn can go from char to burnt quickly.
 Once the corn is cooked and cooled, slice the kernels from the cob.
 Other ingredients - Cook the 1 cup of pasta according to the directions on the box.
-Dice 1- 2 avocados, half one pint of cherry tomatoes, thinly sliced 3 - 5 green onions, rough-cut the basil leaves, leaving some large and small pieces.
+Dice 1- 2 avocados, half one pint of cherry tomatoes, thinly slice 3 - 5 green onions, rough-cut the basil leaves, leaving some large and small pieces.

 - DRESSING: Mix 3 tablespoons of olive oil, 1 tablespoon of red wine vinegar, juice of ½ lemon, 2 tablespoons of feta cheese, ½ the green onions, and salt and pepper to taste.